emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 Without the `permalink` link in the front matter, the URL will most likely default to including the publishing date.
 This is not ideal, so instead, we'll set a custom permalink for each blog post.

 The `date` front matter indicates the published date and time.
 Usually, it's totally fine with blog posts being published at midnight (usually in America/Central time zone, because that's where Minnesota is).
 On rare occasions when two posts are published on the same date, it's important to specify a time so that they sort properly.
-The entire site shows in UTC time, but we want to write our date/time as the author is seeing it within the post.
-So, we must specify the author's current hour offset from UTC at the time of publishing.
+The entire site will show in a readers' local time, but the data will be stored in the system (and will be reflected in the `feed.xml` and `sitemap.xml`) in UTC.
+From a human's perspective, we want time zones to be a non-issue, so we can write our date/time as the author is seeing it within the post.
+For Jekyll to properly interpret it, we must specify the author's current hour offset from UTC at the time of publishing.

 ### Posts in a Collection